mir-group/phoebe/doc/sphinx/source/theory/wannier.rst

 To be precise, note that we use two different sets of :math:`U` matrices.
 When interpolating from the Wannier to the Bloch space, we use the U matrices computed at an arbitrary grid of points obtained by diagonalizing the Hamiltonian matrix in the Wannier space.
 When first transforming from the Bloch space (the coupling with an ab-initio code) to the Wannier space, we use the :math:`U` matrices computed by Wannier90.
-This is necessary, because the coupling :math:`g` is a complex function, and we must rotate it using the same wavefunction gauge used to build the maximally localized wannier functions.
+This is necessary, because the coupling :math:`g` is a complex function, and we must rotate it using the same wavefunction gauge used to build the maximally-localized Wannier functions.
 Moreover, Wannier90 may use the disentanglement procedure.
 In that case, the Bloch to Wannier transformation is: